micmejia/bible-dump/NKJV/James/Jas 1.md

 My brethren, count it all joy when you fall into various trials,

 ###### 3
-knowing that the testing of your faith produces [^a]patience.
+knowing that the testing of your faith produces patience.

 ###### 4
-But let patience have _its_ perfect work, that you may be [^b]perfect and complete, lacking nothing.
+But let patience have _its_ perfect work, that you may be perfect and complete, lacking nothing.

 ###### 5
 If any of you lacks wisdom, let him ask of God, who gives to all liberally and without reproach, and it will be given to him.